Akshurai2004/P2P-File-Sharing/README.md

 ```

 ✅ Requirements

-    Python 3.6+
+    -Python 3.6+
-    Works on Linux, Windows, or WSL
+    -Works on Linux, Windows, or WSL
-    No third-party packages required
+    -No third-party packages required

 🚀 How to Run